3 Ways to Build A Successful DevOps Testing Culture

-The initial challenge is to find the right basis to changing this unfriendly DevOps testing culture.
-For this, you will first have to enhance the skillset of your Quality Assurance (QA) team.
-The QA testing team should not only perform automated testing but also understand how the application is built as well and how the testing process can add value to its functionality.
+The initial challenge is finding the basis for changing this unfriendly DevOps testing culture.
+For this, you will first have to enhance the skill set of your Quality Assurance (QA) team.
+The QA testing team should perform automated testing and understand how the application is built and how the testing process can add value to its functionality.

 Moreover, testers need to know about and understand processes such as continuous integration and Infrastructure-as-Code (IAC).

-To enhance workforce’s skillset, you can train your testers or get vendors to replace manual testers with engineers.
-While it is still manageable with manual testers on board, it is advisable to hire testers with the relevant skillset.
+To enhance the workforce’s skillset, you can train your testers or get vendors to replace manual testers with engineers.
+While it is still manageable with manual testers on board, hiring testers with the relevant skillset is advisable.

 2) Redefine the Way Your Team Works

-DevOps is a process that is focused on minimizing inconsistencies associated with dependency, repetition and delays through the culture of self-sufficiency.
+DevOps methodology is a process that is focused on minimizing inconsistencies associated with dependency, repetition, and delays through the culture of self-sufficiency.

-Test automation in DevOps paves way for timely feedback and boosts process efficiency, underlining its significance in the DevOps environment.
-Testers should be responsible for creating and supporting automation right from the beginning, and should ideally strive to be self-reliant to result in desired DevOps benefits.
+Test automation in DevOps paves the way for timely feedback and boosts process efficiency, underlining its significance in the DevOps culture environment.
+Testers should be responsible for creating and supporting automation from the beginning and ideally strive to be self-reliant to achieve desired DevOps test automation benefits.